Department of Economics and Finance

 Understanding of the exchange rate behavior and risks caused by the fluctuations of exchange rates for multinational enterprises; making financial decisions in an international context.

-Pre / Co requisites: FIN 372 requires prerequisites of FIN 325 and a minimum 2.50 cumulative GPA.
+FIN 372 Prerequisite: Successful completion of FIN 325, with minimum grade of D-, and minimum 2.50 cumulative GPA.

 Distance education offering may be available.